triciadang/CTF/SekaiCTF/evalMe/README.md

 # WriteUp for EvalMe - Forensics - SekaiCTF
 ### CTF Problem Creator: Guesslemonger

-### Problem
+### Challenge Description
 I was trying a beginner CTF challenge and successfully solved it.
 But it didn't give me the flag.
 Luckily I have this network capture.
 Can you investigate?
 It came attached with a `capture.pcapng`.

-### Challenge Description
+### Initial Connection Solve
-Connecting to the `chals.sekai.team` server required the user to solve 100 simple math problems under a given time.
+Connecting to the `chals.sekai.team` server required the user to solve 100 simple math problems within a given time.
 This was solved using the `evalMe.py` script.

 Following its solve, there was a curl command given at the end:
 ```python